Two tips on how to fight pessimism.

 We received an email from one of our readers and it’s a theme we’ve seen before expressed in different ways.
 The feeling of being overwhelmed by the world, the feeling of helplessness and interpreting the world from a position of pessimism.
-This is cleary a self-sabotaging approch to life and if not addressed can lead to apathy – possible one of the most dangerous states of mind for an otherwise mentally well person.
+This is clearly a self-sabotaging approach to life and if not addressed can lead to apathy – possible one of the most dangerous states of mind for an otherwise mentally well person.

 We thought this topic may be interesting to more people so here’s our approach to breaking free form pessimism and finding back to an empowered state of mind.

 I am signing up for this great and inspiring website/blog for help.
 I was born a pessimist and I always see things in black and white.
 NO gray or color in my life and I always can see the negative outlook in life before I see anything positive and I simply just want help.

 Thank you so much,

 Cia’s message is very short and doesn’t reveal any thoughts on why she tends to do this so trying to answer this is a bit of a shot in the dark but here we go.

 My take on life is expressed so eloquently in The Dhammapada in translation by Byrom: “We are what we think.
 All that we are arises with our thoughts.
 With our thoughts we make the world.”
 There are many modern rewrites of this line, for example: “We don’t see the world as it is, we see the world as we are.”

 My point is that life is neither black, white nor colourful.
 Life is life.
 You chose to give it attributes.
 The good thing is that you can learn to chose differently than you do now.